duncpro/yapl/README.md

 provides little more than a linear interpolation algorithm.

 ## To Do
-- Make it possible for the x-axis and y-axis to use different scales.
 - Draw tick marks.
 - Draw grid.
 - Support mathematical typography by integrating with KaTeX.